Friday, July 26, 2013

 Spaying a female dog

 Delfino arrived ten minutes after I returned home, medical kit in hand, and did a preliminary analysis of the problem.
-Odd likely had Ehrlichia, a nasty bacterial disease transmitted by ticks; this despite my routine applications of either Revolution, or Frontline, or Frontline Plus medications.
+Odd likely had Ehrlichia, a nasty bacterial disease transmitted by ticks; this, despite my routine applications of either Revolution, Frontline, or Frontline Plus medications.
 Odd-the-Dog was given a shot for his fever, another shot to help clear his lungs, and a third shot for pain.
 He didn’t even flinch.
-Within hours his condition had improved dramatically and I was able to return to the surgery, camera in hand, to see what was happening.
+Within hours, his condition had improved dramatically, and I was able to return to the surgery, camera in hand, to see what was happening.

 Barlow and his patient

-In the courtyard, our eight-year-old friend, Barlow Wareing was quietly sitting with an unconscious female dog.
-She was recovering from the effects of anesthetic.
+In the courtyard, our eight-year-old friend, Barlow Wareing, was quietly sitting with an unconscious female dog.
+She was recovering from the effects of anesthesia.
 This pooch also had a terrible case of Ehrlichia, and even though she was there to be spayed, the team was unable to operate.
-As soon as a slight cut was made on her skin she started to bleed profusely.
+As soon as a slight cut was made on her skin, she started to bleed profusely.
 The operation was halted, and Barlow was assigned as her guardian until she was fully awake.

 Getting the next patient ready

-On Monday, a blood test confirmed the original diagnosis, Odd has Ehrlichia, and Missy the older beach dog, has different type of infection.
+On Monday, a blood test confirmed the original diagnosis: Odd has Ehrlichia, and Missy, the older beach dog, has a different type of infection.
 They are both on a series of antibiotics, vitamins, and have had a super-duper-tick-killing shot to combat the horrific infestation of ticks.
 It’s a particularly bad year for ticks, fleas, a nasty skin-fungal problem, and ringworm.
-The ringworm has unfortunately spread to a number of young island children.
-Long-term islander, Bonnie Hamilton, said she has never seen an infestation this bad.
-I was truly impressed by the dedication of the volunteers working to help the island dogs and cats.
+The ringworm has unfortunately spread to several young island children.
+Long-term islander Bonnie Hamilton said she has never seen an infestation this bad.
+I was truly impressed by the dedication of the volunteers working to help the island's dogs and cats.

 Arturo and Delfino